ghqor25/aws-cdk-custom-build-deploy-static-website/README.md

 It's combination of aws-cdk-lib
 - CodePipeline, CodeBuild, StepFunctions with lambda ( for managing empty S3 bucket, Cloudfront Invalidation with aws-sdk )

-you can see the example code below or in github
+You can see the example code below or in github

 ## Purpose
-- make independent CodePipeline for frontend, triggered by frontend input source.
+- Make independent CodePipeline for frontend, triggered by frontend input source.
-- pass environment variables referencing other aws-cdk resources to frontend.
+- Pass environment variables referencing other aws-cdk resources to frontend.
 So can use different env with each ci/cd stage(e.g. dev, prod, ...)

+## Caution
+- If you want to change build image, check runtime compatible.
+- This custom Codepipeline will be executed when creation, but not when update.
+After creation, it will be only triggered by Source Action defined in Source Stage.

 ## CodePipeline Description